 At work, jobs are often well defined with clear timetables because customers or clients are paying for specific value services or products.

-In sales, productivity might be making 100 phone calls or 25 meetings.
+In sales, productivity might be making 100 phone calls or 25 meetings in a month.

 At a restaurant, productivity could be standing at the ready to greet the next customer who walks in the door.